RSIGuard Technical Note

 When a break starts, RSIGuard stretch videos don't appear.
 Either:

-This problem can occur for RSIGuard Stretch Edition or Call Center Edition, however it does not apply to RSIGuard Int'l Edition, or RSIGuard for Mac or Linux.
+This problem can occur for RSIGuard Stretch Edition or Call Center Edition.

 Cause: